 Industry-Specific Information, Publications and Research

-The Association offers members the most current and useful information available on club operations and management.
-Through various resources and publications such as Club Management magazine, the electronic Outlook newsletter, annual research surveys and its comprehensive website, CMAA provides the widest range of club industry resources found anywhere.
+The Association offers members the most current and useful information available on club operations, governance, trends and management.
+Through various resources and publications such as Club Management magazine, the electronic Outlook newsletter, the weekly Back of the House blog, various research surveys and its comprehensive website, CMAA provides the widest range of club industry resources found anywhere.